gregorybchris/myxa/README.md

 Myxa enables developers to keep their package dependencies up to date and lowers the risk of unexpected breaking changes.

-### How it works

-Myxa tracks type signatures for everything in a package.
-When a package maintainer tries to publish a new version of their package, Myxa compares the package against previous published versions.
-When a breaking change is detected, `myxa publish` requires a major version bump.

-Tracking type signatures also enables Myxa to support safe upgrading across major version boundaries.
-For large packages, most of the time breaking changes only affect a small proportion of users.
-If a user depends on feature X in their project, but only feature Y breaks, then `myxa update` will safely auto-upgrade to the latest compatible major version.

-> Note: Myxa compatibility checks do not cover runtime behavior and are therefore imperfect.
-Package maintainers are still expected to manually bump major versions for runtime compatibility breaks.

 ## Sample

 Running `mx info` shows an overview of a package.
 In this sample, the current package (euler) has taken a dependency on the interlet and jeans packages.
 The package flatty was pulled in as a dependency of interlet.
 Yellow version numbers indicate packages with newer major versions available in the index.